 Crunchy or smooth?
 Choose your own adventure because both options are very healthy indeed.

 For me, smooth peanut butter was a staple on toast every single morning as a kid.
-As an adult I’ve never owned a fridge that doesn’t house a jar of both crunchy AND smooth peanut butter.
+As an adult I’ve never owned a fridge that doesn’t house a jar of both smooth AND crunchy peanut butter.
 I love this delicious spread that much.

 A tablespoon of peanut butter has: